Found in the News Straits TImes, Saturday April 26, 2008 (page 54)

 6) ESCAPIST SYNDROME.

-from their problems, challenges and responsibilities when they are under pressure.
+This syndrome reflects the innate tendency of most people to run away from their problems, challenges and responsibilities when they are under pressure.
 Those afflicted with this syndrome are likely to sweep all problems and issues under the carpet.
 They may try putting the blame on someone else.
 As a result, simple operational problems go unsolved year in, year out.

 7) SHORT-TERM, INWARD AND NARROW (SIN) SYNDROME.

-sustain their performance if their staff is down with this debilitating syndrome.
+Companies can never hope to improve or even sustain their performance if their staff is down with this debilitating syndrome.
 Employees with a short-term view will over-emphasise short-term profits to the detriment of the company's long-term survival.

 Those who are inward-looking will be out of touch with external change drivers in the environment.
 They may become too production- oriented or procedure-driven and stop producing goods that customers want.
 Employees with a narrow view will blind the company to the many opportunities in the market.